KeaganRieder/Atomation/README.md

 and closer to -1 the warmer you get

 ###### Moisture Map
-The moisture map is initially generated during this step but however is also updated later during [GenStepTerrain](#GenStepTerrain).This map differs from the others with the result array of floats only being in a range of 0 - 1.
+The moisture map is initially generated during this step but however is also updated later during [GenStepTerrain](#GenStepTerrain).
+This map differs from the others with the result array of floats only being in a range of 0 - 1.
 Which allow for a point moistness to be defined as more dry closer to 0 and more moist the closer to 1 it is.

-the method to which this map is generated is by applying th Elevation map on top of another simplex noise map:
+The method to which this map is generated is by applying th Elevation map on top of another simplex noise map:
 ```c#
  private float GetMoistureValue(float x, float y, float elevationVal)
 {